ingimar-eyfjord/ingimar-eyfjord/README.md

 # Hi I'm Ingimar.
 > I'm a Web Developer and Multimedia designer based in Copenhagen and I have a passion for everything related to programming.
+I have finished a professional degree in Multimedia Design with a focus on Front-end Development, but have been working with Full-stack development for over two years.

 - 💼 Senior consultant - IT Development - [Dialogue One A/s](https://dialogueone.com/)
 - 🎓 Bachelor's Web Development - [KEA](https://kea.dk/uddannelser/top-up/webudvikling)